-This news sparked quit a discussion internally here at BroBible about Hooters, a novelty restaurant that exists as two uniquely American values: For people to drool over waitresses and stuff fried food in their faces.
+This news sparked quite a discussion internally here at BroBible about Hooters, a novelty restaurant that exists as two uniquely American values: For people to drool over waitresses and stuff fried food in their faces.
 Is it actually a good place to eat?
 Are the wings all they’re cracked up to be?
 Do they hold a flame to Buffalo Wild Wings or other dining experiences?
 Is it a pleasurable dining experience?

 Some think it’s heaven on earth.
 Other’s think it’s fried garbage that isn’t even worth the kitsch.
 Here’s how our team discussion went down: